 Addressing spiritual issues is often the missing prong in holistic stress management.
 This is unfortunate because it may well be a most important factor for healing and wellness.
 It affects us deeply in ways we are yet to fully understand.

-Spiritual issues occur when you are out of alignment with your inner truth and your true Self.
+Spiritual issues occur when you are out of alignment with your inner truth, your true Self, and your sense of connection with 'all that is'.
 Some signs that you are out of spiritual alignment are:

-If you see yourself in any of the above descriptions, find spiritual healing help here.
+If you see yourself in any of the above descriptions of someone in spiritual distress, find spiritual healing help here.